braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/advanced_use_cases/locations_and_geofences.md

 ---
-nav_title: Locations & Geofences
+nav_title: Locations and Geofences
-article_title: Location & Geofences for iOS
+article_title: Location and Geofences for iOS
 platform: Swift
-page_order: 6
+page_order: 4
 description: "This reference article covers how to implement locations and geofences in your iOS application."
 Tool:
   - Location

 ---

-# Locations and geofences
+# Locations and geofences for iOS

+At the core of Braze’s real-time location offering is the concept of a [geofence]({{site.baseurl}}/user_guide/engagement_tools/locations_and_geofences#about-locations-and-geofences).
+A geofence is a virtual geographic area, represented as latitude and longitude combined with a radius, forming a circle around a specific global position.

+This article covers setting up geofences for your iOS SDK integration.
 Geofences are only available in select Braze packages.
-For access, create a [support ticket][support] or speak with your Braze customer success manager.
+Reach out to your Braze customer success manager to get started.

-To support geofences for iOS:

-1. Your integration must support background push notifications.
-2. Braze Geofences [must be enabled][1] through the SDK explicitly by enabling geofence collection.
-They are not enabled by default.

 {% alert important %}
-As of iOS 14, Geofences do not work reliably for users who choose to give their approximate location permission.
+As of iOS 14, geofences do not work reliably for users who choose to give their approximate location permission.
 {% endalert %}

 ## Step 1: Enable background push

 To fully utilize our geofence syncing strategy, you must have [background push][6] enabled in addition to completing the standard push integration.

+## Step 2: Enable Braze location services
+Braze location services [must be enabled][1] through the SDK.
+They are not enabled by default.

 ## Step 2: Enable geofences